 BA in Political Science, MA in Sociology, PhD in Sociology and Social Anthropology

-Professor Xiangqun Chang is President of Global China Institute, Director of CCPN Global (China in Comparative Perspective Network Global) and Global China Thinktank (a knowledge-based think tank for social consultancy), Editor of the Journal of China in Comparative Perspective (JCCP), Editor-in-Chief of Global Century Press.
-She is Honorary Professor of University College London (UCL), Visiting Professor of University of Westminster, Professorial Research Associate of SOAS, University of London in the UK; and holder of several Professorships and Senior Fellowships at Peking, Renmin, Fudan, Sun Yat-Sen, Jilin, Northeast University, Northeast Normal Universities, etc. in China.
+Professor Xiangqun Chang is President of Global China Academy (formerly known as Global China Institute and CCPN Global), Editor of the Journal of China in Global and Comparative Perspectives (JCGCP), Editor-in-Chief of Global Century Press.
+She is Honorary Professor of University College London (UCL), Professorial Research Associate of SOAS, University of London in the UK; Distinguished Professor of Nankai University, Honorary Professor of Jilin University, Adjunct Professor of Northeast University in China since 2007.

 The only UK-based sociologist trained in both China and the UK, Xiangqun has been working at universities on social scientific studies of China interdisciplinarily since 1991, when she came to the UK as a Visiting Fellow.
 She has participated in more than 20 research projects at home and abroad, and published nearly 100 Chinese and English items, nearly there million words, including: On Marxist Sociology (580,000 words; 2018; 460,000 words, 1992), Guanxi or Li shang wanglai? -- Reciprocity, Social Support Networks, & Social Creativity in a Chinese Village (simplified Chinese version, 540,000 words, 2009; English and traditional Chinese versions, 2010); edited work: A record of launching Martin Albrow‘s book:China’s Role in a Shared Human Future (2018); Fei Xiaotong Studies (three volumes, in English and Chinese with Feuchtwang et al., 2015-17); Society building -- A China Model of Social Development (English edition,2014; English new edition, Chinese new editions, 2014-18); Women of China: Economic and Social Transformation (with West et al, 1999); Social Support in Rural China (1979-91): A Statistical Report on Ten Village (with Feuchtwang, 1996).
 She is currently editing four series of books (both in English and Chinese): "Chinese Concepts", "Globalization of Chinese Social Sciences", "Global Chinese Dialogue Proceedings" and "Transcultural Experiences with ‘Three Eyes’".
 At the maintime she is in charging of publications of several book series.

-Xiangqun is Fellow of the Royal Anthropological Institute (RAI).
-She was marked out by the Academic Presidents of the International Sociological Association (ISA) as one of 15 sociologists in the world who ’called upon to adapt the discipline to the upheavals of the twenty-first century’ (see Practicing Social Science: Sociologists and their Craft, by Devorah Kalekin-Fishman, Routledge, 2017).
-She received a Mulan Award for her Contribution to Education (the first such award in education) from the UK-based Mulan Foundation Network in 2014.
-As a leading scholar Xiangqun works on the study and and publications of China and the Chinese from a comparative perspective in the world.
+Xiangqun is Fellow of Royal Socaiety of Arts (RSA).
+She was selected by the Academic Presidents of the International Sociological Association (ISA) as one of 15 sociologists in the world who ’called upon to adapt the discipline to the upheavals of the twenty-first century’ (see Practicing Social Science: Sociologists and their Craft, by Devorah Kalekin-Fishman, Routledge, 2017).
+She received a Mulan Award for her Contribution to Education (the first such award in education) Contribution to Education from the UK-based Mulan Foundation Network.
+As a leading scholar Xiangqun works on the study and publications of China and the Chinese from a comparative perspective in the world.
 She also acts as 'intellectual entrepreneur' or 'intellectual capitalist' to produce both global public goods and global public good through knowledge transfer, consultancy and publications.
 Global China Institute aspires to build a bridge between China and the rest of world, the Chinese and the non-Chinese, to participate in the building and governance of a global society.